 There has been an increased focus on garden rooms over the past year as more people have begun to work from home, start up their own businesses, and work flexibly.
 This has in turn led to an exponential explosion in garden room installations.

-The key to success in this increasingly significant marketplace is an all-inclusive garden room installation package which responds, not just to the ergonomic needs of consumers, but also to their thermal needs.
+The key to success in this increasingly significant marketplace is an all-inclusive garden room installation package that responds, not just to the ergonomic needs of consumers, but also to their thermal needs.

 After all, working at the optimum productive level all boils down to the provision of a comfortable and safe environment.